brimdata/zed/zql/docs/aggregate-functions/README.md

 # Aggregate Functions

 Comprehensive documentation for ZQL aggrgeate functions is still a work in progress.
-In the meantime, here's a few examples to get started.
+In the meantime, here's a few examples to get started with.

 #### Example #1: